Kingbonwa1994/notes-app/README.md

 npm install
 ```

 Rename the `.env.example` file to `.env` and fill in the required environment variables.
-You will need to sign in at https://appwrite.io/ and create a new project and database and fill in the required details in the `.env` file.
+You will need to sign into Appwrite [Here](https://apwr.dev/traversyfeb2025) and create a new project and database and fill in the required details in the `.env` file.

 Run the app: